-The fresh water system consists of a fresh water tank, pump and accumulator.
-The boat may also be equipped with a water supply point in the galley and a deck shower and a water supply point for the wet bar.
+The fresh water system consists of a fresh water tank and pump.
+The boat may also be equipped with a water supply point in the toilet and in the deck shower.

-The tank is located under front deck.
-The pump and hydraulic accumulator are next to the tank.
-The fresh water tank is filled via the inlet pipe on the foredeck.
+The tank is located under aft deck.
+The pump is integrated in the tank.
+The fresh water tank is filled via the inlet pipe on the aft foredeck.